|Course Listing||Graduate Handbook (Social)|

 Required Preparations for the Dissertation & Oral Defense

-(Note: Please obtain from the Academic Affairs Coordinator the latest document that describes the regulations and procedures involved in completion and defense of the doctoral dissertation in psychology at NYU.
-The regulations probably will not change but procedures may be changed as needed.)
+The procedures for registering for graduation and submitting a dissertation are those of GSAS and are described here.
+In addition, please obtain from the Academic Affairs Coordinator the latest document that describes the regulations and procedures involved in completion and defense of the doctoral dissertation in psychology at NYU.
+The regulations probably will not change but procedures may be changed as needed.

 1. The Start